-The first academies to join the Trust did so on 1st May 2016, making this the fourth year of operation.
+The first academies to join the Trust did so on 1st May 2016, making this the fifth year of operation.
 Thus far the Trust has worked towards these aims by:

-- First Base Bury St Edmunds converting to the Trust on 1st February 2019, and the extension of outreach services - Our Improvement Plan identifies a number of strategies from personalised learning to equality of opportunities across the MAT. - Working with students moving on is a key aspect of our work with key workers supporting vulnerable learners with their future choices.
-Also highlighted in our Improvement Plan. - We are continuing to identify through Heads' associations what other schools might wish for, such as increasing provision for medical cases and supporting primaries with challenging circumstances. - The separation of Key Stage three students at Parkside Academy and the Lindbergh Campus providing bespoke learning opportunities is in place. - Personalised learning for all in place across the MAT.
-It is creative and interwoven with others providers and is highly responsive to need. - Strategically the CEO is looking to enhance practice across the Trust through the further development of the Pedagogical Lead role, Work Experience and Work Related Learning Lead, and Safeguarding Team to ensure consistency across the MAT. - Cross MAT CPD taking place. - Value for money being achieved through centralised financial administration.
+- Extending of our traded outreach services, including partnership working with local MATs - Our Improvement Plan identifying a number of strategies from personalised learning to equality of opportunities across the MAT, - Working with students moving on is a key aspect of our work with key workers supporting vulnerable learners with their future choices.
+Also highlighted in our Improvement Plan. - Increasing provision for medical cases through the delivery of a Medical Needs In Schools programme. - Launching 'The Community Shelf': a project to support our families made vulnerable by COVID-19 - Designing a trust wide curriculum, securing full access to statutory entitlement at all ages and stages. - Strategically the CEO is looking to enhance practice across the Trust through the further development of the Pedagogical Lead role, Work Experience and Work Related Learning Lead, and Safeguarding Team to ensure consistency across the MAT. - Cross MAT CPD taking place. - Value for money being achieved through centralised financial administration.